spirosrap/Deep-learning-Foundations-Nanodegree/README.md

 ### Project 4: Translation Project
 Use a neural network to translate from one language to another.

+### Project 4: Generate Faces
+Use a generative adversarial network (GAN) to generate novel faces.

 ## Requirements
 Tensorflow 1.0